navv37/Dual-pol-powers/README.md

 1. Use Python code "Dual_pol_powers_decompostion_slc.py" for SLC (intensity and phase information) SAR data
 2. Use Python code "Dual_pol_powers_decompostion_grd.py" for GRD (only intensity, no phase information) SAR data

-### Note: Ensure that "RGB_display_dual_pol_powers.py" code is there in the same folder along with Method-I and Method-II Python files to generate RGB images of the powers.
+### Note: To generate RGB images of the powers, ensure that "RGB_display_dual_pol_powers.py" code is there in the same folder along with Method-I and Method-II Python files.

 ## Requirements